Variational characterization of the critical curve for pinning of random polymers: Introduction and main results

 and that $\mu_0$ has mean $0$ and variance $1$.

-Let $\beta \in [0,\infty)$ and $h\in\R$, and for fixed $\omega$ define the law $\pr_n^{\beta,h,\omega}$ on $\{0\} \times \cS^n$, the set of $n$-steps paths in $\cS$ starting from $0$, by putting
+Let $\beta\in[0,\infty)$ and $h\in\R$, and for fixed $\omega$ define the law $\pr_n^{\beta,h,\omega}$ on $\{0\} \times\cS^n$, the set of $n$-steps paths in $\cS$ starting from $0$, by putting

 where $\pr_n$ is the projection of $\pr$ onto $\{0\}\times\cS^n$.
 Here, $\beta$ plays the role of the inverse temperature, $h$ the role of the disorder bias, while $Z_n^{\beta,h,\omega}$ is the normalizing partition sum.
-Note that $k=0$ contributes to the sum while $k=n$ does not, and that the path is tied to $0$ at both ends.
+Note that $k=0$ contributes to the sum, while $k=n$ does not.
+Also note that the path is tied to $0$ at both ends.
 This is done for later convenience.

-\begin{remark} {\rm Note that (\ref{Kcondgen}) implies $p:=\mathrm{gcd}[\mathrm{supp}(K)]=1$.
-If $p \geq 2$, then the model can be trivially restricted to $p\N$, so there is no loss of generality.
+\begin{itremark} Note that (\ref{Kcondgen}) implies $p:=\mathrm{gcd}[\mathrm {supp}(K)]=1$.
+If $p \geq2$, then the model can be trivially restricted to $p\N$, so there is no loss of generality.
 Moreover, if $\sum_{n\in\N} K(n)<1$, then the model can be reduced to the recurrent case by a shift of $h$.
-Similarly, the restriction to $\mu_0$ with mean $0$ and variance $1$ can be removed by a scaling of $\beta$ and a shift of $h$.} \end{remark}
+Similarly, the restriction to $\mu_0$ with mean $0$ and variance $1$ can be removed by a scaling of $\beta$ and a shift of $h$. \end{itremark}

-\begin{remark} {\rm The key example of the above setting is a simple random walk on $\Z$, for which $p=2$ and $\alpha=\frac12$ (Spitzer \cite{Sp76}, Section 1).
-In that case the process $(n,S_n)_{n\in\N_0}$ can be thought of as describing a directed polymer in $\N_0\times\Z$ that is pinned to the interface $\N_0 \times \{0\}$ by random charges $\omega$ (see Fig.~\ref{fig-pinning}).
-When the polymer hits the interface at time $k$, it picks up a reward $\exp[\beta\omega_k-h]$, which can be either $>1$ or $<1$ depending on the value of $\omega_k$.
-For $h \leq 0$ the polymer tends to intersect the interface with a positive frequency (``localization''), whereas for $h>0$ large enough it tends to wander away from the interface (``delocalization'').
-Simple random walk on $\Z^2$ corresponds to $p=2$ and $\alpha=0$, while simple random walk on $\Z^d$, $d \geq 3$, conditioned on returning to $0$ corresponds to $p=2$ and $\alpha=\tfrac{d}{2}-1$ (Spitzer \cite{Sp76}, Section 1).} \end{remark}
+\begin{itremark} The key example of the above setting is the simple random walk on $\Z$, for which $p=2$ and $\alpha=\frac12$ (Spitzer \cite{Sp76}, Section 1).
+In that case the process $(n,S_n)_{n\in\N_0}$ can be thought of as describing a directed polymer in $\N_0\times\Z$, that is, pinned to the interface $\N_0 \times\{ 0\}$ by random charges $\beta\omega-h$; see Figure~\ref{fig-pinning}.
+When the polymer hits the interface at time $k$, it picks up a\vadjust{\goodbreak} reward $\exp[\beta\omega_k-h]$, which can be either $>\!\!1$ or $<\!\!1$, depending on the value of $\omega_k$.
+For $h \leq0$ the polymer tends to intersect the interface with a positive frequency (``localization''), whereas for $h>0$ large enough it tends to wander away from the interface (``delocalization'').
+Simple random walk on $\Z^2$ corresponds to $p=2$ and $\alpha=0$, while simple random walk on $\Z^d$, $d \geq3$, conditioned on returning to $0$ corresponds to $p=2$ and $\alpha=\tfrac{d}{2}-1$ (Spitzer \cite{Sp76}, Section 1). \end{itremark}

-{\bf II.\ Free energy and phase transition.} The \emph{quenched free energy} is defined as
+\textit{II.
+Free energy and phase transition}.
+The \textit{quenched free energy} is defined as